-As mobile devices become ubiquitous, numerous major cyber-attacks, stolen sensitive information, unauthorized credit transactions and security concerns have been reported (Meng et al., 2018).
+As mobile devices become ubiquitous, numerous major cyber-attacks, stolen sensitive unauthorized information, credit card transactions and security concerns have been reported (Meng et al., 2018).
 Android application is in the most vulnerable position in malware collection, where two or more malicious apps associate together for target attacking.
-With the conventional attack detection, each individual app may use the flexible inter-app communication infrastructural support, called SO Inter-Component Communication (ICC).
+With the conventional attack detection, each individual flexible app mav use the inter-app communication infrastructural support, so called Communication Inter-Component (ICC).
 However, potential leak may not be able to be tracked by ICC detection.
 (Elish et al, 2018; Tian et al., 2018).
 Android devices has a big share of the global smart devices market.
 There are about 2.2 million apps in Google Play Store and around 1.5 million apps are free.
 These free applications may have a dark side because the application codes may not be built with consideration of security that may lead to the potential malicious data flows (Tian et al., 2018).

 Therefore severe data breach are found in mobile devices including health monitors and trackers when these health devices communicate with the databases.
 The data security and privacy are serious concerns.
 The vulnerabilities are due to poor security code, firmware system in the software, and malicious code injected while devices are connected to the apps (Zhang et al., 2020).
 In 2017, a popular virtual keyboard app leaks 31 million user's personal data because its database was not protected with a password, and Android users around the world were affected (Whitaker, 2020).
-Also, the analysis of the recent cyber-attacks in financial and healthcare organizations indicates that secure software development is important to protect the widespread cyber-attacks.
+Also, the analysis of the recent cyberattacks in financial and healthcare organizations indicates that secure software development is important to protect the widespread cyberattacks.